IliyanBogdanov/testSolutionPlaywrightTypeScript/README.md

 ## Automation documentation - Playwright + TypeScript

 - the solution uses latest Playwright + TypeScript tech stack
-- tests/solution-e2e-tests.spec.ts - is the place where the functional ui tests are located
+- tests/solution-e2e-tests.spec.ts - the place where the functional ui tests are located
+- Issues.feature - the file with all the design and functional bugs that are found
 - `npx playwright test --headed` - runs all the tests from the root folder and automatically opens the report after completion
 - `npx playwright show-report` - shows the report from the last execution
 - tests are being executed in three instances with chromium, fîrefox and webkit browsers